Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/README.md

 2. how to integrate your game code with an ANGLE app.
 3. how to handle window resizing.
 4. how to handle keyboard and pointer events.
+5. how to add resources to your game.
+6. how to run your game on Windows 10 Phone

 For more information on ANGLE, please refer to the [ANGLE wiki](https://github.com/MSOpenTech/angle/wiki) and the [ANGLE GitHub repo](https://github.com/MSOpenTech/angle).